 Despite this, only 40% of Finnish people recycle all or almost all of their plastics.

-There has been a lot of talk about microplastics in cosmetics and personal care products lately, but that is in fact only a small source of global microplastic pollution.
-It is however one that is easy for consumers to avoid.
+There has been a lot of talk about microplastics in cosmetics and personal care products lately, but that is only a small source of global microplastic pollution.
+It is, however, one that is easy for consumers to avoid.
 Look for natural alternatives on the shelves!

-Washing of textiles is a much larger source of microplastics, and one we can also impact directly.
+The washing of textiles is a much larger source of microplastics, which we can also impact directly.
 Clothes made of synthetic materials release microplastics in the washing machine.
-We can prevent that by for example investing in a washing bag that filters out microfibers during washing, preventing them from being released into the oceans.
+We can prevent that by, for example, investing in a washing bag that filters out microfibers during washing, preventing them from being released into the oceans.

-Avoiding single-use products can be a good idea but switching those to multiple keep cups and tote bags doesn’t serve the purpose.
-E.g. stainless steel, used in drinking bottles and other reusable products, is an extremely carbon intensive material.
-Cotton cultivation is associated with various negative environmental and social impacts, e.g. water scarcity (WWF, 2013).
+Avoiding single-use products can be a good idea, but switching those to multiple keep cups and tote bags doesn’t serve the purpose.
+E.g., stainless steel, used in drinking bottles and other reusable products, which has a high carbon-footprint.
+Cotton cultivation is associated with various negative environmental and social impacts, e.g., water scarcity (WWF, 2013).
 As such, reusable doesn’t automatically equal climate-friendly.
 Try to buy only the things you need and handle them with care.